front-matter/blog2/_posts/2009-02-05-where-can-i-host-my-experimental-data.markdown

 after a [gauntlet thrown down](http://therealmoforganicsynthesis.blogspot.com/2009/02/throwing-down-gauntlet-for-my-fellow.html) by
 [The Realm of Organic Synthesis](http://therealmoforganicsynthesis.blogspot.com/) (TROS).

 I agree that this still is a problem: where can (organic) chemists host their data?
-TROS hints as [Wikipedia](http://wikipedia.org/), but an encyclopedia is not always the most suited place for cutting edge chemistry (article can easily be biased, contain (science) political views, etc...).
+TROS hints at [Wikipedia](http://wikipedia.org/), but an encyclopedia is not always the most suited place for cutting edge chemistry (article can easily be biased, contain (science) political views, etc...).
 I would suggest a blog would be a good start, and if proper markup would be used services like [Chemical blogspace](http://cb.openmolecules.net/) would automatically aggregate it.